 I am glad Tanya spoke to one of the girls at the Group Home in Spanish.
 She was not their educator, and they were not in a classroom.
 They were individuals with a commonality that was able to traverse other barriers and help one another understand each other’s culture better with ...
 TIME, LOVE, and TRUTH.
 Now that is real mission work.
 And she will also take responsibility for this ... in that she still loved her administrators and humbly listened (with caution) because she knew that love never gives up and in her work there was nothing without it.

 By the way, I also happen to know that Tanya is still ... well, talking "dirty."
 Thank God!

-And this is for you.
-I would like to get a survey and/or an opinion from you travellers, you missionary-types out there.
+AND THIS IS FOR YOU SPECIFICALLY.
+I would like to get a survey and/or an opinion from you as a traveller, you missionary-type.
 Here goes.
 If you are bilingual, what are some pieces of advice you can give to an individual who is trying to learn another language to fluency?
 Any experience with this?
 I'd LOVE to hear your opinions and/or stories ...